choden12/WEB_102_02240355/Practical_2/README.md

-# TikTok - REST API Design and Implementation
+# TikTok - REST API Design and Implementation (Tiktok server)

 This project implements a RESTful API backend for a TikTok-style application using Node.js and Express.
 The API handles users, videos, comments, likes, and followers, designed to work seamlessly with a Next.js frontend.